 Your professor may require that you keep track of your service hours for your course.
 This form contains your course and community partner information, as well as the number of hours you completed with dates and times.
 The form needs to be signed by the community partner.

 In addition to lectures and the normal texts for the class, your service experience is also part of the academic experience.
 The specifics of your service-learning experience will be communicated in your course syllabus.

 SLU’s Center for Social Action has a community partners database that includes hundreds of agencies willing to work with students in service learning courses.
 Your professor may also already have sites that will correlate with your course.
-Your service experience could be anything from working with children, to helping an organization with a marketing or public relations strategy, to researching and writing reports for an agency to further its mission.
+Your service experience could be anything from working with children to helping an organization with a marketing or public relations strategy to researching and writing reports for an agency to further its mission.

-If you are a faculty member who would like to integrate community service into your existing curriculum or are just starting to develop the framework for a new service learning course, the Center for Social Action is available to consult with you on syllabi development and can connect you with a range of academic resources.
+If you are a faculty member who would like to integrate community service into your existing curriculum or are just starting to develop the framework for a new service-learning course, the Center for Social Action is available to consult with you on syllabi development, and can connect you with a range of academic resources.

 For Community Partners

 The Center for Social Action administers a survey to local agencies in order to discover the level of interest in forming a partnership with Saint Louis University.
-It also provides valuable information as to what areas the organizations would like assistance in.
+It also provides valuable information about what areas the organizations would like assistance in.
 If you are a community organization interested in forming a service-learning partnership with Saint Louis University, please take a few moments and fill out the Community Organization Survey.

 When you become a community partner with Saint Louis University's Center for Social Action, you are our partner in the education of our students.
 It is designed to be a true collaboration, in that you are providing the student with a hands-on learning experience.
 Without you as our partner, the program would not work, so thank you in advance for all your effort and hard work.